plone/training/mastering_plone/registry.rst

 The admin could go to the dexterity-controlpanel and change the values but we will use a different approach.
 We will allow the rooms to be added in the controlpanel and use these values in the talk-schema by registering a vocabulary.

-Add a new field to :py:class:`IPloneconfControlPanel`:
+Add a new field to :class:`IPloneconfControlPanel`:

 .. code-block:: python
    :linenos: